Tongyi-Zhiwen/QwenLong-L1/README.md

 print("content:", content)
 ```

+## ♾️ Processing Long Documents

+For input where the total length (including both input and output) significantly exceeds 32,768 tokens, we recommend using RoPE scaling techniques to handle long texts effectively.
+We have validated the model's performance on context lengths of up to 131,072 tokens using the [YaRN](https://arxiv.org/abs/2309.00071) method.

+YaRN is currently supported by several inference frameworks, e.g., `transformers` and `llama.cpp` for local use, `vllm` and `sglang` for deployment.
+In general, there are two approaches to enabling YaRN for supported frameworks:

+- Modifying the model files:
+  In the `config.json` file, add the `rope_scaling` fields:
+    ```json
+    {
+        ...,
+        "rope_scaling": {
+            "rope_type": "yarn",
+            "factor": 4.0,
+            "original_max_position_embeddings": 32768
+        }
+    }
+    ```
+  For `llama.cpp`, you need to regenerate the GGUF file after the modification.
+- Passing command line arguments:

+  For `vllm`, you can use
+    ```shell
+    vllm serve ... --rope-scaling '{"rope_type":"yarn","factor":4.0,"original_max_position_embeddings":32768}' --max-model-len 131072
+    ```
+  For `sglang`, you can use
+    ```shell
+    python -m sglang.launch_server ... --json-model-override-args '{"rope_scaling":{"rope_type":"yarn","factor":4.0,"original_max_position_embeddings":32768}}'
+    ```
+  For `llama-server` from `llama.cpp`, you can use
+    ```shell
+    llama-server ... --rope-scaling yarn --rope-scale 4 --yarn-orig-ctx 32768
+    ```
+> [!IMPORTANT]
+> If you encounter the following warning
+> ```
+> Unrecognized keys in `rope_scaling` for 'rope_type'='yarn': {'original_max_position_embeddings'}
+> ```
+> please upgrade `transformers>=4.51.0`.

+> [!NOTE]
+> All the notable open-source frameworks implement static YaRN, which means the scaling factor remains constant regardless of input length, **potentially impacting performance on shorter texts.**
+> We advise adding the `rope_scaling` configuration only when processing long contexts is required.
+> It is also recommended to modify the `factor` as needed.
+For example, if the typical context length for your application is 65,536 tokens, it would be better to set `factor` as 2.0.

+> [!NOTE]
+If the average context length does not exceed 32,768 tokens, we do not recommend enabling YaRN in this scenario, as it may potentially degrade model performance.

 ## 🗂️ Dataset

 To construct a challenging RL dataset for verifiable long-context reasoning, we develop [🤗 DocQA-RL-1.6K](https://huggingface.co/datasets/Tongyi-Zhiwen/DocQA-RL-1.6K), which comprises 1.6K DocQA problems across three reasoning domains: